chriswong-6/Homepage.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is Haocheng Wang(王浩丞).
+I got B.S. form Macau University of Science and Technology in 2022 and start my master's degree in 2022 Fall at the University of Pittsburgh.
+My interested area is in Cloud Computing, Serverless, Scalable/Resilient System and Blockchain.
+Welcome!
+My name is Haocheng Wang(王浩丞).
 I got B.S. form Macau University of Science and Technology and current student at the University of Pittsburgh.
 My interested area is in Cloud Computing, Serverless, Scalable/Resilient System and Blockchain.

 2024 Fall Phd application